Author: Zuguang Gu ( firstname.lastname@example.org )

 To demonstate this, we anlaysis such transitions for one mature tissue (lung tissue, roadmap sample id: E096).

 states_bed = fread("zcat ~/EnrichedHeatmap_test/E096_15_coreMarks_mnemonics.bed.gz") states_lung = GRanges(seqnames = states_bed[], ranges = IRanges(states_bed[] + 1, states_bed[]), states = states_bed[]) states_lung$states_simplified = factor(map[states_lung$states], levels = states_name)

-ChromHMM was applied with 200bp window, thus we split whole genome by 200bp window and assign corresponding state to each window, both for ESC and lung.
+ChromHMM is performed with 200bp window, thus we split whole genome by 200bp window and assign corresponding states to each window, both for ESC and lung.

 We only use the windows which are annotated with